-Getting the best snowboard bindings are important since they are the part of your snowboard setup, because they hold you and your feet in place on the snowboard.
-It is also through snowboard bindings that you achieve support and stiffness due to the highback (the part behind your calf) and the baseplate which is the bottom of the snowboard binding.
+Getting the best snowboard bindings are important since they are the part of your snowboard setup that holds you and your feet in place on the snowboard.
+It is also through snowboard bindings that you achieve support and stiffness due to the high back (the part of your calf) and the base plate which is the bottom of the snowboard binding.
 Most of all snowboard bindings are traditional two-strap setups with an ankle strap and a toe strap.
-They have adjustable highbacks and a turnable plate or disk in the center of the baseplate that attaches the binding to the snowboard.
+They have adjustable highbacks and a turn-able plate or disc in the centre of the baseplate that attaches the binding to the snowboard.

 Choosing the best snowboard binding systems

-All snowboards come with premade holes for screws.
+All snowboards come with pre-made holes for screws.
 Most of the brands that make snowboard bindings make snowboards that use 4 screws (the standard system).
 An exception to this rule is Burton snowboards that use a two-screw "slider-channel" on most of their models (also called EST).
-This gives infinite adjustment possiblities.
+This gives infinite adjustment possibilities.
 Make sure you know, which system your snowboard uses.
-Most bindings come with several different disks that make them fit the different binding systems.
+Most bindings come with several different discs that make them fit the different binding systems.

 Snowboard binding straps

 There are three types of straps:

 - The toe cap strap that is placed on the front of the snowboard boot for a comfortable and stable fit.
-This strap also helps keeping the foot in place in the heel-cup, because it is placed out on the tip of the boot to attain more direct contact with the snowboard.
+This strap also helps to keep the foot in place in the heel-cup, because it is placed out on the tip of the boot to attain more direct contact with the snowboard.

 - The traditional toe strap that is often found on cheap bindings merely to hold your snowboard boots in place.
 It can't be used as a toe cap strap.

 - The ankle strap which is placed over the ankle to hold the foot safely in place.
 This strap is bigger and softer and it is an important part of the snowboard bindings